-On 30 December, the PRA published a Supervisory Statement on its approach to certain credit risk treatments under CRR which may apply to exposures to third country entities until 1 January 2015 where the PRA has approved such entities as eligible for such treatment prior to 1 January 2014 and the European Commission has not yet made an equivalence determination for the third country.
+PRA Supervisory Statement on Credit Risk Treatments under the CRR eligible for such treatment prior to 1 January 2014 and the European Commission has not yet made an equivalence determination for the third country.
 The Supervisory Statement also includes a list of exchanges that the PRA considers to qualify as a recognised exchange under CRR, pending the adoption by the European Commission of technical standards specifying such exchanges.